Galileo-Galilei/kedro-mlflow/docs/source/05_framework_ml/01_why_framework.md

 - **scalability and cost control**: in many cases, you need to be able to deal with a lot of (possibly concurrent) requests (likely much more than during training phase).
 It may be hard to ensure that the app will be able to deal with such an important amount of data.
 Another issue is that ML oftens needs specific infrastrusture (e.g., GPU's) which are very expensive.
 Since the request against the model often vary wildly over time, it may be important to adapt the infrastructure in real time to avoid a lot of infrastructure costs
 - **speed**: A lot of recent *state of the art* (SOTA) deep learning / ensemble models are computationally heavy and this may hurt inference speed, which is critical for some systems.
-- **disponibility and resilience**: Machine learning systems are more complex than traditional softwares because they have more moving parts (i.e. data and parameters).
+- **availability and resilience**: Machine learning systems are more complex than traditional softwares because they have more moving parts (i.e. data and parameters).
 This increases the risk of errors, and since ML systems are used for critical systems making both the infrastructure and the code robust is key.
 - **portability / ease of integration with external components**: ML models are not intended to be directly used by the end users, but rather be consumed by another part of your system (e.g a call to an API).
 To speed up deployment, your model must be easy to be consumed, i.e. *as self contained as possible*.
 As a consequence, you must **deploy a ML pipeline which hanbles business objects instead of only a ML model**.
 If the other part which consumes your API needs to make a lot of data preprocessing *before* using your model, it makes it:
   - very risky to use, because preprocessing and model are decoupled: any change in your model must be reflected in this other data pipeline and there is a huge mismatch risk when redeploying
   - slow and costful to deploy because each deployment of your model needs some new development on the client side